 How To Make

-- Brown Meat: In a large non stick pan set to high, brown the meat for 2 to 3 minutes.
-(I recommend doing it in two batches as it makes it a bit easier - the pan isn't over-crowed and the meat browns quicker.)
-Once browned, transfer the meat into the slow cooker pot.
+- Brown Meat: Brown the meat in a large non-stick pan set to high for 2 to 3 minutes.
+It's recommended to do this in two batches for easier handling, ensuring the pan isn't overcrowded and the meat browns more quickly.
+Transfer the browned meat into the slow cooker pot.

 - Add Aromatics: To the same pan on the stove, add the onion, garlic, ginger and chilli and lemongrass.
 Stir through for 2 to 3 minutes until fragrant.
 Add to the slow cooker, stirring into the meat.